 Be complete and unambiguous.
 For example, "You'd better turn things around, or else" just doesn't mean much.

 Don't make inappropriate conclusions of fact or law.
 For example, "This is the worst case of harassment I've seen."
 Now "harassment" is on record.

 Or employee Sandy says: 'Chris is making me uncomfortable," and her manager documents: "Sandy is being harassed by Chris."

-There's side problem with this.
-Now the employ now thinks: "Oh, I thought I was just uncomfortable, but now I realize I'm being harassed.
+There's a side problem with this.
+Now the employee now thinks: "Oh, I thought I was just uncomfortable, but now I realize I'm being harassed.
 Hmmm.
 Maybe I should call a lawyer."